tobyperrett/tobyperrett.github.io/index.md

 Paper accepted at ACCV 2020 - Meta-Learning with Context-Agnostic Initialisations

 ## About
 I'm a postdoctoral researcher in the SPHERE group at the University of Bristol, UK.
 I work with Alessandro Masullo, Tilo Burghardt, Dima Damen and Majid Mirmehdi.
-I'm interested in action recognition
+I'm interested in action recognition from videos, particulary few-shot and multi-domain settings.

 ## Research